Becoming Logan and Gard

 [xxiv] IBID pg 31

-[xxvi] A Sketch of the Life and Times of General Benjamin Logan by Bessie Taul Conkwright, Pg 34, printed in the Register of the Kentucky State Historical Society
+[xxv] A Sketch of the Life and Times of General Benjamin Logan by Bessie Taul Conkwright, Pg 34, printed in the Register of the Kentucky State Historical Society, available online at: A Sketch OF THE Life and Times OF GENERAL BENJAMIN LOGAN on JSTOR.

 [xxx] Lincoln County Wills and Inventories, Pg 355 located on JSTOR LINCOLN COUNTY WILLS AND INVENTORIES on JSTOR